PhD in History

 • Asian history

-The three history faculty who, together with the advisor, will help the student prepare for the comprehensive examinations, must each test their on material in a different broad area.
+The three history faculty who, together with the advisor, will help the student prepare for the comprehensive examinations, must each test their student on material in a different broad area.
 Thus the student will be working on three different broad areas, plus the dissertation field.
 The three faculty members may, in consultation with the student, define the broad area as narrowly or as widely as they choose.

 Documenting Exam Preparation

-The advisor and the four other faculty members must explain how they want the student to prepare, what they want the student to master, and which criteria they will use to assess the examinations in their particular field.
+The advisor and the other committee members must explain how they want the student to prepare, what they want the student to master, and which criteria they will use to assess the examinations in their particular field.
 These explanations must be in writing, and copies of each placed in the student’s permanent file.

 Comprehensive Examination Requirement